AdoptOpenJDK/openjdk-api-v3/CONTRIBUTING.md

 ## Overview

-The AdoptOpenJDK API V3 is a Kotlin application (fronted by Swagger and OpenAPI) which makes calls via the GitHub API in order to retrieve AdoptOpenJDK binaries and metadata.
+The AdoptOpenJDK API V3 is a Kotlin application (frontend by Swagger and OpenAPI) which makes calls via the GitHub API in order to retrieve AdoptOpenJDK binaries and metadata.

 Since the GitHub API is rate limited we use MongoDB as a caching mechanism.